 Principal risk Status with existing controls Comments Failure to recruit sufficient students High The recruitment of students has a direct effect on the levels of grant funding available to the College.
-Recruitment has increased over the last two years but remains a challenge in 2021-2022.
+Recruitment remains a challenge.
 Financial health declines and deficits continue in the future High The College's financial health is currently 'Requires improvement'.
-However, the College has suffered significant deficits, which are forecast to continue until August 2022.
-A disaster causes business failure Medium The College has a business continuity policy and emergency plan in place.
+However, the College has suffered significant underlying deficits, which are forecast to continue until July 2023.
+Teaching and learning falls below good and better Medium Quality of education has been assessed as 'Good' in the most recent Ofsted inspection.
+Managers are aware of aspects in which further improvement is needed and have developed plans accordingly.
+Timely information is not available Medium College information staff are relatively inexperienced and are receiving training direct from Tribal the supplier of the student records system.
+Computing services Moderate Colleges have subject to many cyber attacks and a few colleges have had their operations severely adversely impacted.
+A disaster causes business failure Moderate The College has a business continuity policy and emergency plan in place.
 This is regularly updated.
-Staffing does not meet the needs of the College Medium The College continues to focus on the development of its staff and managers.
+Staffing does not meet the needs of the College Moderate The College continues to focus on the development of its staff and managers.
 Reliance on agency staffing is low.
-Learners are not fully supported in their studies and with their overall college experience Medium There is a continuing focus on the work of tutors to oversee the study programmes of their tutees Teaching and learning falls below good and better Low Quality of education has been assessed as 'Good' in the most recent Ofsted inspection.
-Managers are aware of aspects in which further improvement is needed and have developed plans accordingly.
-Poor governance and management Low Leadership and management is now rated as 'Good' by Ofsted who noted that the governors provide effective scrutiny of actions taken to improve provision.
+Learners are not fully supported in their studies and with their overall college experience Moderate There is a continuing focus on the work of tutors to oversee the study programmes of their tutees Poor governance and management Moderate Leadership and management is now rated as 'Good' by Ofsted who noted that the governors provide effective scrutiny of actions taken to improve provision.